 Another example comes Xero which takes it a step further by featuring video testimonials from its customers:

 Each video is several minutes long and showcases how business owners used Xero’s accounting software to streamline their orders and make better business decisions.
 Both are good examples of testimonials as a form of social proof.
 Potential customers can turn to these actual cases to guide their own decision.
 Another incentive to implement testimonials in your website design is its impact on conversions.
 Hotel Institute Montreux in Switzerland began experimenting with its lead generation page.
 The inclusion of a testimonial from a postgraduate student led to a 50% increase in conversions.

 This case study demonstrates the positive impact that testimonials can have on conversions.
 Putting it into practice: Prominently feature testimonials on your most valuable pages such as your homepage, product/service pages, and lead forms.
 Just like in the examples shown here, you’ll want to include a picture and include their name with the quote.
 Running A/B split tests will help you better evaluate their impact on conversions.

 - Brand Logos Brand logos are another classic example of social proof and achieve two things: They lend credibility to your business and increase the perceived value of what you offer.
 Adding logos to your pages works especially well if those companies are recognised in your industry or if they are household brands.
 That kind of social proof can go a long way towards making a positive impression with potential prospects and turn them into customers.
 A case study on Voices.com showed that the addition of adding brand logos to their homepage had a positive impact on conversion rates:

-“Adding proof to the homepage had a significant effect: Voices.com had some impressive “claims to fame” that could really influence prospective customers but that weren’t clearly communicated on the website.”
+Adding proof to the homepage had a significant effect: Voices.com had some impressive “claims to fame” that could really influence prospective customers but that weren’t clearly communicated on the website.

 Several major brands are featured prominently on the homepage of Voices:

 Voices is able to leverage its existing client relationships to establish itself as a company that is both trusted and in demand.
 This kind of social proof is incredibly powerful especially to visitors who may not have previously heard of or interacted with your brand.
 Media mentions also work well if any major publications have featured or reviewed your product.

 Just like with testimonials, Including brand logos or media mentions is an effective way to lend credibility to your business.
 Putting it into practice: Does your business work with any well known brands or have your products been featured in a major publication?
 Then consider adding those logos or media mentions to your website such as on the homepage where it is clearly visible.

 - Trust Seals Trust seals provide assurances to visitors as they pay for their purchase.
 These icons can typically be found in the footer of most e-commerce sites.
 Some provides assurances that a transaction is secure online (VeriSign), that a site is free of malware (McAfee Secure), or that the business has been accredited (BBB Online).

-If you are shopping from a retailer you don’t know well, how would you decide whether to trust the website?”
+If you are shopping from a retailer you don’t know well, how would you decide whether to trust the website?

 Close to half indicated that they would look for trust marks:

 Surprisingly, that answer received the highest response and even beat out professional website design when determining trustworthiness.
 The inclusion of trust seals then makes shoppers feel more confident about their purchase.
 A survey conducted by Baymard Institute found the following seals generate the most trust for online shoppers:

 It’s no secret that good design is a crucial component to making a positive impression.
 But online shoppers will look for certain cues on a website before completing a transaction.
 Trust seals help to ease any doubts that new visitors might have and their presence has even been shown to increase conversions.

 You can’t simply just slap those icons on your website.
 For example, to get the Norton Secured badge you’ll need to purchase an SSL Certificate and will need to wait for it to verify.
 Others follow a similar process before you can add them.
 Once you’re able to get them, add those seals to your checkout page or to the footer of your website.

-5. User/Customer Numbers
+- User/Customer Numbers

-“Our company has many customers!”
+Our company has many customers!

 Join over 100,000 customers today!

 People are easily impressed by numbers.
 It helps to explain why the second headline is more catchy and more likely to get noticed.
 Showing how many people have used or purchased from your business is another effective form of social proof.
 It’s similar to the example cited earlier of McDonald’s putting the number of hamburgers sold in its signage.
 It gives the impression of a popular product which in turn entices onlookers to notice.
 Showcasing some numbers on your own website can have a similar effect.
 It shows that people use and trust your brand, thus immediately increasing perceived value to new visitors.

 Basecamp offers an excellent example by displaying a trajectory of new accounts at the bottom of the page: